George-Edih/cs1302-ce01/README.md

    about it?

 1. Change into the `notes` directory.
-Use `echo` and output redirection to add the first and last name of one group member to a regular file called `day.txt` in the present working directory.
-Verify that the file contains the desired text without using a text editor.
+Use `echo` and output redirection to add the first and last name of one group member (or just your name if you are not working in a group) to a regular file called `day.txt` in the present working directory.
+Verify that the file contains the desired text **without using a text editor**.
 Note the command(s) used.

 1. Use `echo` and output redirection to add the first and last name of a different group member to `day.txt` without overwriting the first group member's name.
 Verify that the file now contains